 Last but not least, the castle to make up the four castles of the UNESCO World Heritage Site is Caernarfon Castle which has certainly made an impact on British history.

 The two investitures of the Prince of Wales of the 20th century occurred here including that of Prince Charles.
 An investiture ceremony is when someone has been rewarded an honour and receives it from the Queen or a Member of the Royal Family.
 In 1969 the ceremony was held to acknowledge the new Prince of Wales, Prince Charles in the manner of a coronation.

-Cardiff has been the capital city of Wales since the 1950s yet has always served as a powerhouse for the world trade of Coal, been home to dynasties and Earls and Cardiff Castle has been the target of attacks and occupation.
+One of the best places, Cardiff has been the capital city of Wales since the 1950s yet has always served as a powerhouse for the world trade of Coal, been home to dynasties and Earls and Cardiff Castle has been the target of attacks and occupation.

 Neighbouring Cardiff is the town of Caerphilly, home to a great mountain and medieval castle and a gateway to the South Wales Valleys.
 Caerphilly Castle is the largest castle in Wales and the second largest in the United Kingdom, after the royal residence of Windsor Castle!

 The site covers 30 acres containing towers (including the leaning tower of Wales), bridges and walls.
 The main fortress is surrounded by water, built purposefully for defences in the 13th century.
 Visits to the castle today can be explored independently or guided.
 Watch out for the Green Lady, a scorned woman who haunts the grounds of Caerphilly Castle.